aylingulaksu/DSA210-Term-Project/README.md

 ## Tools & Technologies
 - Python (pandas, numpy, matplotlib, seaborn, plotly)
 - Web scraping (BeautifulSoup or requests for character name extraction)
 - Jupyter Notebook for analysis
+- More can be added.